JackInDaBean/university-projects/README.md

 -------------------------------------------------------------

-Voltage Checker, Uni Assignment
+Voltage Checker, Uni Assignment 3

 The brief for this assingment was to read in a voltage from an electrical substation once per hour for six hours.
 These voltages are then checked to display any voltages that differ from the average by more than 10% It also must display any pairs of consecutive hours where the change from the voltage at one hour to the next is greater than 15% of the average.

 -------------------------------------------------------------

-Judge Mark Average
+Judge Mark Average, Assignment 2

 This was a university assignment that I recently completed.